villez/rbcal/README.md

 * no parameters: display the current month only
 * a single parameter: the year to display in full
-* two numbers separated by a dash: a month range for the current year
+* two numbers separated by a dash: a month range for the current year (first number must be smaller than the second one)
 * two numbers separated by a space: month and year
 * two dash-separated numbers + 3rd number: month range and year

 ## Installing

-Ruby 2.x strongly recommended; may work with 1.9.x but no longer tested with those.
+Ruby 2.x recommended; may work with 1.9.x but no longer tested.
 Does *NOT* work with Ruby 1.8.7, mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7, which has been end-of-lifed anyway.

 There is a simple shell script to install the program for use, `install`.
 However it's very basic and just copies the main script